'Every Vape is a Hit to Your Health' Anti-Vaping Campaign

 Campaign audience

-The campaign targeted people aged 14-24 in NSW who currently vape and those who might be at risk of future uptake.
+The campaign targets people aged 14-24 in NSW who currently vape and those who might be at risk of future uptake.

 Focus audiences: